Skip to main content Skip to footer

 3.10.
 Inspection and Maintenance Documentation

 This is a key activity to assist in the management of County assets.
-Inspections ensure assets continue to comply with various Provincial legal codes and County standards (e.g. fire code, water quality, etc.).
-Maintenance is a more general term and can include inspection and work to keep assets in normal operating condition outside of strict code compliance requirements.
+Inspections ensure assets continue to comply with various Provincial legal codes (e.g. fire code, water quality, etc.) and County standards.
+Maintenance is a more general term and can include inspection and work to keep assets in functional operating condition.

 3.11.
 Partnership Parameters